 - Interns matched to our training program must successfully complete a background check before a final offer of employment is made.
 Background checks may include, but are not limited to, criminal history, national sex offender search, and motor vehicle history.

 Colorado State University is an equal opportunity/affirmative action employer and complies with all Federal and Colorado State laws, regulations, and executive orders regarding affirmative action requirements.
+Additional information can be found at:

 Financial and Other Benefit Support for Upcoming Training Year